Trying to find ways to save extra money? Here are some things to stop buying to save money!

 Cable (Netflix, Hulu, etc.)

-I have 2 kids under 4 and
+I have 2 little kids and

 Brand new clothes

 We very rarely buy new clothes (except for underwear and socks!).
 We buy all of our clothes at thrift shops, consignment shops, or garage sales.
 My daughters also get a lot of hand-me-downs from friends.
-(See my post here on how to save more money with babies and little kids.)

 If you feel wary about buying used clothes, you could bleach them.
 I’ve occasionally used small amounts of bleach on used clothes for sanitizing (I’ve also washed wool and dry clean items in my washing machine and let them drip dry. *gasp*) I once worked as a caregiver for a lady who had me add a capful of bleach to every laundry load (whites, colors, etc.).